Experienced tennis coach Tom Rees

 As head women’s coach at Incarnate Word, Rees guided a team to a runner-up finish in the Southland Conference and had a doubles team win the 2022 ITA Texas regional and qualify for the NCAA national championships.
 He also mentored players that earned Southland Conference honors as the player, freshman and newcomer of the year.

-Rees’ men’s and women’s teams at Lenoir-Rhyne and Illinois Springfield had multiple all-conference players and both Lenoir-Rhyne programs achieved their first national rankings.
+Rees’ men’s and women’s teams at Lenoir-Rhyne and Illinois-Springfield had multiple all-conference players and both Lenoir-Rhyne programs achieved their first national rankings.

 Rees played collegiately at the Division I University of North Carolina Asheville from 2010-12, earning all-Big South Conference honors.
 He received a bachelor’s of arts degree in French, with a minor in management.
 Rees added a master’s degree in public administration at North Georgia.